Lars Alexandersson

 Introduced as the leader of the rebel group Yggdrasil (ユグドラシル, Yugudorashiru), Lars commands his forces against Jin Kazama in order to stop the war he started during the Tekken 6 storyline through his military group, the Mishima Zaibatsu.
 Wounded in the crossfire, Lars meets the robot Alisa Bosconovitch who accopanies him on a journey to find Jin.
-Since Tekken 6, Lars has become a recurring character in the franchise, and has appeared in the cross-over Street Fighter X Tekken and as a guest character in Naruto Shippuden: Ultimate Ninja Storm 2.
+Since Tekken 6, Lars has become a recurring major protagonist in the franchise, and has appeared in the cross-over Street Fighter X Tekken and as a guest character in Naruto Shippuden: Ultimate Ninja Storm 2.

 Conceived from a name idea for a Swedish character, Lars was given a moveset fitting with other strong characters in the series, to make him easy to use by newcomers to the franchise.
 While he became fairly popular among fans of the series, the character had a mixed reception from video game reviewers.
-While some critics praised his fighting style, some found his design ridiculous.
-Nevertheless, his inclusion in Ultimate Ninja Storm 2 was praised for fitting in the cast thanks to manga author Masashi Kishimoto's take on the character.
+Most critics praised his fighting style.
+His inclusion in Ultimate Ninja Storm 2 was praised for fitting in the cast thanks to manga author Masashi Kishimoto's take on the character.

 Creation and design

 Game developer studio Namco had wanted to include a Tekken Force character to the series since Tekken 3.
 Lars' full name was proposed to the staff by an unknown woman from the Swedish embassy in Japan, years before Tekken 6 was developed.
 Tekken producer Katsuhiro Harada found it "cool" and immediately decided to use the name.
 Lars was finally introduced to Tekken 6 in an update titled Bloodline Rebellion.
 In early sketches, Lars was depicted as older than his in-game appearance, with a beard and a ponytail.
 Another rejected sketch featured Lars' complete Tekken Force design that covered his entire face and had a bigger cape.
 Unlike other new Tekken 6 characters who were based on fan input, both Lars and fellow newcomer Alisa Bosconovitch were created using a different approach, focusing on their importance to the game's story.
 As a result, in the arcade version of Tekken 6, most of Lars' identity was kept a mystery, leaving it to the console versions' Scenario Campaign mode to explain his role in the series, with Harada teasing about his potential attack of Jin Kazama's forces.
 In response to claims that the story of Tekken was complicated, Harada denied as he saw it as a "simple" struggle between members from the Mishima family and how multiple characters are dragged into this.
 Lars was designed with the idea of him not being a corrupted protagonist, contrasting Jin Kazama and Kazuya Mishima's stories.
 His original outfit symbolizes multiple heroes in fiction with his armor being derived from Dragon Ball's Goku and Marvel Comics's Thor's designs.
 Michael Murray explained the Tekken team created Lars in order to appeal to the Nordic audiences based on the series popularity in that region.
+In regards to Tekken 8, Harada emphasized that the relationship the character has with Jin is close with the former asserting supportive role.